mariliasr/wave-modelling/README.md

 # wave-modelling
 Notebooks and functions used for wave modelling with SWAN.
 Includes data preparation, cleaning, munging, and visualisation.

-The script spec2d.py returns the 2d-spectrum from Hs, Tp, pdir and spread in degrees.
+The script spec2d.py returns the 2d-spectrum from Hs, Tp, pdir and wave spread.
 The script spec2d_era.py returns the 2d-spectrum from Hs, Tp, pdir and cossene power.

 The notebooks have the following objectives: